4Lexium/KS-Signal-at-LHC/KS Signal /Displaced Geometry/Pythia+Delphes/README.md

 >
 > The C macro analyses the root file produced by Delphes.
 Make sure to properly configure the enviroment by loading libDelphes (see details at the top of C code)
 >
-> The Plotting script will create the vertex coordinate distribution (.png)
+> The Visualization script will create the vertex coordinate scatter plot (.png)